About Kanchenjunga Circuit Trek

 Even though the tea houses are simple with basic amenities, trekkers will experience the real Nepal in all its diversity of cultures and landscapes.
 For culture enthusiasts, this is the ideal opportunity to immerse into the local culture and interact with local people.

 The ideal time to trek Kanchenjunga is spring (March-late May) and autumn (late September – mid-December).
 During this time, the landscape will be washed clean by the monsoon rains to enhance freshness in the air.

 The weather during these seasons is pleasant; perfect for trekking.
-Also, the views are spectacular with clear blue sky.
-In spring, the entire Kanchenjunga trail adds the charm by vibrant wildflowers and rhododendron.
+Also, the views are spectacular with a clear blue sky.
+In spring, the entire Kanchenjunga trail adds charm with vibrant wildflowers and rhododendron.

 Monsoon brings heavy rain which makes the trekking trails slippery and invites many leeches.
 The sky will be clouded over the peak in the rainy season that obstructs the Mountain View.
 While winter is very cold due to heavy snowfall.
 Teahouses in the alpine region remain closed due to snow.
 Sela Le Pass becomes challenging and inaccessible due to snow and slippery ice.

 The clothing requirements for the trek depending on the time of the year you are planning to trek.
 However, here is the general outline of what you will need during your trek to Kanchenjunga Circuit Trek.

 Note: we provide a comprehensive group first aid kit but please bring personal medications and other items you might use regularly such as: